On energy dissipation theory and numerical stability for time-fractional phase field equations: Energy stable finite difference schemes

-0.1cm \textbf{The time-fractional AC equation.} We now consider the time-fractional AC equation (\ref{eq:fracAC}).
-We adopt the numerical method described above for the linear part of the (\ref{eq:fracAC}) and use a stabilization technique for the nonlinear bulk force.
-This leads to the following semidiscretized scheme for (\ref{eq:fracAC}):
+We now consider the time-fractional AC equation (\ref{eq:fracAC}).
+We adopt the L1 scheme for the linear part of (\ref{eq:fracAC}) and use a stabilization technique for the nonlinear bulk force.
+This leads to the following semi-discretized scheme for (\ref{eq:fracAC}):